ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

 verbose
   Determines if verbose output should be returned from the underlying utility used by this module.

-  When *verbose=true* verbose output is returned on module failure.
+  When :emphasis:`verbose=true` verbose output is returned on module failure.

   | **required**: False
   | **type**: bool